VisualCop/fullscreenshooter/README.md

 ```

 ### How it works:
 It creates full page screenshot by making smaller, screenshots of a given viewport and then merging them together.
-That's is why `navbarOffset` is needed for sticky navbars.
+That's is why `navbarOffset` is needed to cut off sticky navbars.